 The predecessor entity keeps its entire experience rating account.
 The new entity starts with a new employer account (unless it already had an account).
-The new entity is responsible for contributions (taxes) and benefit charges on the wages earned by employees after the date of change.
-Contributions (taxes) and benefit charges on any wages earned by employees prior to the date of change are the responsibility of the previous entity.
+The new entity is responsible for taxes and benefit charges on the wages earned by employees after the date of change.
+Taxes and benefit charges on any wages earned by employees prior to the date of change are the responsibility of the previous entity.

 Missouri Employment Security Law prohibits the transfer of unemployment experience ratings whenever any individual, type of organization or employing unit is not an employer at the time it acquires the trade or business of an employer and the DES determines that such new entity acquired the business solely or primarily for the purpose of obtaining a lower rate of contributions.
 Instead, the new entity will be assigned a new employer account and rate.
 To determine if the acquisition was made solely or primarily to obtain a lower rate, the DES will use objective factors such as:

-- How long such business enterprise was continued; or
+- How long such business enterprise was continued

 - Whether a substantial number of new employees were hired for performance of duties unrelated to the business activity conducted prior to acquisition.

 Note: Such practices as shifting payroll from an account with a higher rate to an account with a lower rate and various restructuring schemes to obtain beginning or lower tax rates are referred to as State Unemployment Tax Act (SUTA) dumping, and are illegal.
 Learn more.

 Discontinuing Employment - Entity No Longer Employs Workers